Hayling Island Schools: Working together to provide outstanding education for all

 Responsibilities of the School’s Attendance Leader

-A member of the Senior Leadership Team will oversee, direct and co-ordinate the school’s work in promoting regular and improved attendance and will ensure the Attendance Policy is consistently applied throughout the school.
+A headteacher will oversee, direct and co-ordinate the school’s work in promoting regular and improved attendance and will ensure the Attendance Policy is consistently applied throughout the school.
 This person will also ensure that attendance is both recorded accurately and analysed.
-(S)he will ensure that attendance issues are identified at an early stage and that support is put in place to deal with any difficulties.
+They will ensure that attendance issues are identified at an early stage and that support is put in place to deal with any difficulties.

 If absence is frequent or continuous, except where a child is clearly unwell, staff will discuss with parent/carers the need and reasons for their child’s absence and will encourage them to keep absences to a minimum.
 A note or explanation from a pupil’s home does not mean an absence becomes authorised.
 The decision whether or not to authorise an absence will always rest with the school.